miku/exploreio/Solutions.md

 With the familiar [io.Copy](https://golang.org/pkg/io/#Copy), we have a simple curl-like program.

-While this program would work without the line with the defer statement, for serious program you should always close the response body.
+While this program would work without the *defer* statement, for serious programs you should always close the response body.

 From the [http.Client](https://golang.org/pkg/net/http/#Client.Get) documentation: